polypoly-eu/polyPod/platform/podjs/README.md

 Follow these instructions to do so:

-1. In order to point to `podjs` from the polypoly-eu repository, add as `development dependencies` on your `package.json` the following:
+1. In order to point to `podjs` from the polypoly-eu repository, add as a `development dependency` on your `package.json` the following:

       <code>

          "devDependencies": {
-            "@polypoly-eu/podjs": "file:../../platform/podjs",
+            "@polypoly-eu/podjs": "file: <path-that-points-to-platform/podjs>",
          },

       </code>

 2. We use the `rollup` module bundler to build our features all together via the script

-    `$ rollup -c rollup.config.json`
+    `$ rollup -c`

-    which runs `rollup` and takes the `./src` directory as input and puts the result in a `dist` folder.
-Those configurations need to be defined in the `rollup.config.js` file.
+    which runs `rollup` and takes the `./src` directory as input, putting the result in a `dist` folder.
+Also, those configurations need to be defined in the `rollup.config.js` file.

-    We basically rely on our in-house `rollup-plugin-copy-watch` plugin on top of the `Rollup` one which serves to copy files and folders with glob support and also offers an additional watch to other sources than just Rollup's bundle content.
+    We basically rely on our in-house `[rollup-plugin-copy-watch](https://github.com/polypoly-eu/polyPod/blob/main/dev-utils/rollup-plugin-copy-watch/)` plugin on top of the `rollup` one which serves to copy files and folders with glob support and also offers an additional watch to other sources than just `rollup`'s bundle content.
-    This is also needed to be installed as a dev dependency:
+    It needs to be installed as a dev dependency:

     `$ npm i --save-dev ../../dev-utils/rollup-plugin-copy-watch`

-    So, we end up with a `package.json` file like this:
+    Which odes to a `package.json` file that includes this dependency:

          "devDependencies": {
             "@polypoly-eu/rollup-plugin-copy-watch": "file:../../dev-utils/rollup-plugin-copy-watch",
          },

-    So the feature uses the `@polypoly-eu/rollup-plugin-copy-watch"` plugin to watch the copied files.
+    With the above, we make sure the feature uses our custom `@polypoly-eu/rollup-plugin-copy-watch"` plugin to watch the copied files.
+To be able to do so, add a `watch` script on your `package.json`:

+         "scripts": {
+            "watch": "rollup --watch -c",
+         },

+and run `$ npm run watch` when you desire to start watching the process.

 3. Next step, you need to define your `rollup.config.js` at the same level as your `package.json`.

     There you need to have the `copy` (of our `"@polypoly-eu/rollup-plugin-copy-watch"`) under the `plugins` section with the `targets` setup for `src`, which in this case it's the `"node_modules/@polypoly-eu/podjs/dist/pod.js"`, and `dest` where it will be ended to (e.g. `dist`).